wildwestrom/my-blog-posts/003-datomic-pitfalls.md

  :db/cardinality :db.cardinality/one}
 ```

-You will get an error if you try to pass in data that doesn\'t match the
-type you defined.
-I encountered this when parsing csv data as the csv
-library I was using takes everything as strings.
+You will get an error if you try to pass in data that doesn't match the type you defined.
+I encountered this when parsing csv data as the csv library I was using takes everything as strings.

 ```clojure
 {:item/id-number (Integer/parseInt "1111")}